unnus/unnus/content/medical/125-dental-facts-and-statistics-for-2021-visuals.md

 ![Graph shows dental statistic which illustrates how americans spend money on candy ](/assets/images/dental-facts-and-statistics-3.png)

-## Dental Statistics And Facts By Demographics & Ethnicity.
+## Dental Statistics And Facts By Demographics & Ethnicity

 {{% stat %}} **17)** 93% of Americans plan to visit the dentist in 2021. {{% /stat %}}